mikestangdevs/twyn-labs/tywn/CORS_500_ERROR_FIX.md

 2. **Comprehensive Error Handling**: Wrap all external operations (DB, API calls) in try-except
 3. **Detailed Logging**: Log all errors with stack traces for production debugging
 4. **Test Error Paths**: Test endpoints with invalid inputs to verify error handling
+5. **Schema Validation**: Ensure backend code matches database schema before deploying
+6. **Add Database Migrations**: When adding new columns, create and run migrations

 ## Additional Notes

 - The exception handlers use the `origin` header from the request to set the CORS header, which is more secure than using `*`
 - All errors are logged with full stack traces (`exc_info=True`) for debugging
-- The fix doesn't change any business logic, only error handling
+- The fix doesn't change any business logic, only error handling and database operations
 - The CORS configuration itself was correct; the issue was unhandled exceptions
+- The `queue_priority` field is still used in memory for queue management but is not persisted to the database

 ## Status

-✅ **FIXED** - Ready for production deployment
+✅ **FIXED** - Deployed to production and verified working